To search these pages:

 Q. What is the refund policy for a late drop?

 A. For Regular Session, see Bursar’s Office - Refunds and Pro-rata Charges.
-For Special Session, see Refund FAQs.
-Please note that we at SLIS have nothing to do with refunds.
+For Special Session, see Refund Chart.
+Please note that we at iSchool have nothing to do with refunds.
 The last day to drop with a full 100% refund is the last day of Advance Registration.

 Q. I submitted a drop form last semester.
 How do I know if it has been dropped?
 Will I get a refund?
 How much of a refund will I get?